 - assessing the historical and cultural importance of archived materials

-- helping people use the archives or doing research for individuals and organisations
+- helping people to use and interpret the archives

 - converting original or old documents into digital format